 As far as gifts go, we agreed on a Rand limit per person and the giving of only consumable gifts (such as chocolates and beauty products).
 This will minimise the wasteful clutter of gifts that often end up not being used or liked.
 It was so much easier to shop for consumables this year, rather than trying to think up creative gift ideas for each person.
 And the gifts are more likely to be enjoyed.

-If you are still in the throes of getting ready for Christmas, you are welcome to make use of my top 10 tips for a stress-free Christmas that I recently posted on the LADD website.
+If you are still in the throes of getting ready for Christmas, you are welcome to make use of my top ten tips for a stress-free Christmas.
 While they are specifically directed towards people with ADHD, they are also applicable to anyone who wants to enjoy a calm and peaceful Christmas period.

 Here’s wishing you a blessed time with your friends and families this Christmas.